lpparente/COMP100/README.md

 And welcome to the world of programming!

-This course is composed of a few Modules that cover the basic concepts of C#.
+This course is composed of four Modules that cover the basic concepts of C#.
 Each Module has sequential short lessons, each covering one specific topic.
 It is not required that you have any prior programming knowledge, but surely it will help a lot if you know something about some programming language.

 These are the modules of this course: